surgems/ec-events/content/collections/kids-rides/mini-planes.md

         content:
           -
             type: text
-            text: 'Jet through the air on your very own plane.'
+            text: 'Get ready for take-off and jet through the air on your very own plane.
+Become a pilot and navigate your plane through the skies of the fair.
+Each plane is decorated with bright colours and cartoons, seen for miles as they swoop and soar up and down. '
       -
         type: paragraph
       -